elysium1499/DataVisualizationProject2025/src/4airport-statistics.md

   </div>
 </div>

-<div> This chart is a box plot showing the distribution of flight delays (in minutes) for various airports in the United States.
-The y-axis represents the average delay in minutes where negative values ​​indicate that flights arrived early.
+<div> This box plot presents the distribution of flight delays, measured in minutes, for various U.S. airports.
+The x-axis displays airport codes, each accompanied by its corresponding state, while the y-axis represents average delay times.
+Notably, negative values on the y-axis indicate instances where flights arrived ahead of schedule.

-The x-axis lists several airport codes.
-Under each airport code, the corresponding status is mentioned.
-Each box plot provides a summary of the delay distribution for a specific airport:<br>
+Each box plot provides a summary of the delay distribution for a specific airport:
-- The bottom whisker indicates the minimum delay experienced.<br>
+- Whiskers: The lower whisker denotes the minimum delay experienced, and the upper whisker indicates the maximum delay.
-- The bottom of the box represents the first quartile (Q1).<br>
+- Box Edges: The bottom and top edges of the box represent the first quartile (Q1) and third quartile (Q3), respectively, encapsulating the middle 50% of the data.
-- The white line inside the box represents the median delay.<br>
+- Median Line: A white line within the box marks the median delay, offering a central tendency measure.

-- The top of the box represents the third quartile (Q3).<br>
-- The top of the box represents the maximum delay experienced. <br>
-Hovering over the box shows the previously discussed statistics. <br><br>
-By comparing box plots for different airports, you can see which airports tend to have the most delays, the typical delay time, and the variability of delays.</div>
+By hovering over each box plot, users can view detailed statistics, including specific delay times and quartile values, enhancing the depth of analysis.

+This visualization allows for a comparative assessment of delay patterns across different airports, highlighting those with higher variability or consistently longer delays.
+Such insights are instrumental for travellers and industry professionals aiming to understand and mitigate delay-related challenges.</div>

 <br>

-## Airport Performance on Delays, Cancellations, and Diversions (Radar chart)
+## Airport Performance on Delays, Cancellations, and Diversions

-<div>The chart provides a quick visual comparison of six major U.S. airports by displaying three key metrics related to flight disruptions: the percentage of flights diverted, an area representing the average delay, and the percentage of flights canceled.</div>

 ```js
 // Load necessary D3 libraries